a-p-f/django_subserver/README.md

 `MethodView`: A sub view which performs dispatch-by-method, similar to django.views.generic.View.

 `sub_view_urls(sub_view)`: A utility function for generating a list of (2) url patterns, for mapping a parent path to a particular sub view.

+`module_view.module_view` and `module_view.package_view_importer`:
+Utility functions for organizing your code in a module-per-view structure.
+Completely independent of the rest of django_subserver.

 ## Recommended (Basic) Setup